 When a tennis ball hits the ground, the ground exerts a force on the ball, pressing upward and pushing the bottom of the ball inward.
-This force compresses the gas inside the ball.
-Immediately, the gas begins to expand again, returning the ball to its normal shape.
+This force compresses the gas inside the ball, pushing the molecules closer together.
+Immediately, the gas molecules move farther apart again, returning the ball to its normal shape.
 This action is a bit like a spring that causes the ball to bounce back into the air.

 How high a particular tennis ball will bounce depends upon the pressure of the air inside the ball.
 Scientists use a special equation to determine the amount of pressure: p=rRT, where “p" is the pressure, “r" is the density, “R" is a constant specific to the gas, and “T" is temperature.

 Since we're interested in temperature, we will assume that the density and the constant remain unchanged.
 Looking only at the temperature part of the equation, it's easy to see that a higher temperature will lead to a higher pressure.
-This is because the gas molecules inside the ball expand as temperature increases.
+This is because the gas molecules inside the ball move farther apart as temperature increases.

 Likewise, a lower temperature will lead to a lower pressure.
-As the temperature decreases, gas molecules contract and move around more slowly with less energy.
+As the temperature decreases, gas molecules move closer together.
+This causes them to move around more slowly with less energy.
 Thus, lower pressure leads to a lower bounce of the ball.